Did you know that you have many options when it comes to deciding the entity that should own your new property?

 While purchasing an investment property in the name of a Pty Ltd company is an option, the specifics are quite complex and it is worth getting professional advice first but generally, this can be the preference of companies looking to purchase their own corporate premises.

 It is generally not suitable for owner-occupiers or residential property investors to buy a property in a company, because it will not be eligible for the full CGT exemption available, it is harder to get financing and you risk losing the property if your company gets sued.

-Buying a property as a trust is an increasingly common ownership structure for residential property investors, for myriad reasons: it offers tax benefits, provides asset protection and can be a smart way of estate planning, to name a few.
+Buying a property as trust is an increasingly common ownership structure for residential property investors, for myriad reasons: it offers tax benefits, provides asset protection, and can be a smart way of estate planning, to name a few.

 A trust can be comprised of individuals or companies who are nominated beneficiaries, but they are not actually considered owners of the assets.